 Coppice Leasowes was designated as a Local Nature Reserve in 1998.
 It covers an area of 4.8ha (12 acres) and forms part of the Shropshire Hills Area of Outstanding Natural Beauty.
 There is much to see and the whole reserve is open to enjoy.

 The Reserve is separated into two by the A49, with the eastern side also designated as a County Wildlife Site.
 The reserve contains a mosaic of habitats including grasslands with wet flushes, streams, mature deciduous woodland, hedges and a wetland area.
-Both areas are grazed by cattle during the late summer months.
-Visitors are encouraged to keep their dogs on leads.
+Both areas are grazed by cattle during the late summer months as part of the management of the site.
+Visitors are encouraged to keep their dogs on leads and under close control.

 Habitats and Species

 Mixed Hedgerows border both the upper and lower areas.
 These are relatively species rich and include Hazel (Corylus avellana), Hawthorn (Crataegus monogyna) and Holly (Ilex aquifolium).
 Management includes both the cutting of hedges and hedge laying.